codesport/fitness-club-dao/README.md

 This application demonstrates DAO and NFT tooling.

+It allows:

-It allows (1) the creation of a fitness club (organized as a DAO) and (2) the fee-based sign-up of new members to an existing club by means of an NFT minter.
+1. Creation of a fitness club (organized as a DAO) and
+2. Fee-based sign-up of new members to an existing club by means of an NFT minter.

 Please refer to the Youtube video for links to the timestamped and minted DAO contracts.

+Below is a screenshot of the applications homepage on running on the Express backend:

 ![Fitness Ventures](https://github.com/codesport/fitness-club-dao/blob/master/frontend/src/images/girl2.png "Fitness Veptures Homepage")